Video: Trump’s Hair Blowing Baldly In Wind And His Super Bowl Party Trend On Twitter As No Interview Planned

 Meanwhile, Newsweek wonders if Trump will use his popular Twitter account on Sunday to tweet his thoughts about which team he favors during the game, like Trump has done in the past.

-First Lady Melania Trump is expected to join her husband at Trump International Golf Club in West Palm Beach, during the watch party.
+First Lady Melania Trump is expected to join her husband at Trump International Golf Club in West Palm Beach during the watch party.
 Whether or not Trump tweets about the New England Patriots or the Philadelphia Eagles remains to be seen.
 The Trumps are expected to leave Florida in the wake of the game, with Melania expected to visit an Ohio hospital on Monday, February 5, in an initiative that addresses the opioid crisis, as reported by the Cincinnati Enquirer.

 Could Trump slam player protests or tweet support for his Patriots during his Super Bowl watch party on Sunday? https://t.co/devuIDI3r8 pic.twitter.com/d2ys4BleRV